 CALL FOR PROPOSALS

 The conference will address the interests of education abroad administrators and faculty who work and teach in Europe, as well as colleagues from the U.S. who work with European programs and universities.
-The common goal of the conference will be to share ideas for model practices for U.S. education abroad in Europe in light of the conference theme, including program design and curriculum, teaching, and a wide range of issues and topics.
+The common goal of the conference will be sharing ideas for model practices for U.S. education abroad in Europe in light of the conference theme, including program design, curriculum, teaching, and a wide range of challenging issues and topics.

-Conference sessions will maintain the distinctive format of Forum conferences by promoting collegial dialogue and the lively exchange of ideas through attendee participation.
-Preference will be given to sessions that offer several perspectives on a topic, rather than a single personal or institutional view.
-The European conference is intentionally smaller in scale and shorter in duration than The Forum’s annual conference.
+Conference sessions should maintain the distinctive format of Forum conferences by promoting collegial dialogue and the active exchange of ideas through attendee participation.
+Preference will be given to sessions that offer several perspectives, rather than a single personal or institutional view.

 - How can we attune U.S. students to the European perspectives on the challenges facing present-day Europe?

-- How can we encourage the transferability of the European experience into academic growth, personal development, and employment opportunities?
+- How can we encourage the transferability of the European education abroad experience into academic growth, personal development, and employment opportunities for our students?

-- What are the specific challenges and best practice approaches to student health, safety, security and risk-management in 21st Century Europe?
+- What are the specific challenges and best practices within the realm of student health, safety, security and risk-management in 21st Century Europe?

 What makes a session proposal work?